A Semaine Health education guide. Reviewed against the published research; sources linked throughout. Educational content, not medical advice.

 Why are women more likely to get Alzheimer's?

 Women are about two-thirds of cases.
-Greater longevity is part of it, but not all; research increasingly points to the menopause transition, when the brain's estrogen supply declines, as a sex-specific factor in women's brain-aging risk (Mosconi et al., 2017).
+Greater longevity is part of it, but a review of the evidence found it doesn't fully account for the gap (Ferretti et al., 2018).
+Research increasingly points to a combination of the menopause transition, when the brain's estrogen supply declines, and sex differences in how genetic risk factors like APOE4 behave, as sex-specific factors in women's brain-aging risk.

 Does menopause cause Alzheimer's?